Saumya0927/Real-Estate-Investment-Dashboard/README.md

 A comprehensive web application for managing and analyzing real estate investments with secure authentication, interactive visual analytics, and complete CRUD functionality.
 Built with Next.js 14, Node.js/Express backend, and Prisma ORM with SQLite database.

-> **⚠️ DEVELOPMENT VERSION**: This is a test development version of the application, not intended for production use.
-The codebase is under active development and may contain bugs or incomplete features.
-Use at your own risk for testing and development purposes only.

 > **Note**: This project is under active development and may contain bugs or incomplete features.
 Several bug fixes and enhancements are planned.
-Contributions are welcome!
+Contributions are welcome.

 ## Features